-Approved providers are required to notify the Aged Care Quality and Safety Commissioner of changes that materially affect their suitability to provide aged care within 28 days after the change occurs.
+Under Section 9-1 of the Aged Care Act 1997 (Act) approved providers are required to notify the Commissioner of changes that materially affects the suitability of an approved provider to provide aged care within 28 days after the change occurs.

 A material change is one that is substantial or considerable in nature.
 For example, the approved provider: